slerman12/Builder/minihydra/src/minihydra/README.md

 pip install minihydra
 ```

 *minihydra / leviathan* emerged from building the parsing grammar of [UnifiedML](https://www.github.com/agi-init/UnifiedML) initially via [Hydra](https://www.github.com/facebookresearch/hydra).
-After running into some limitations with Hydra, I ended building minihydra / leviathan from scratch and have found it to be extremely useful and support everything I need, in only ~400 lines of code.
+After running into some limitations with Hydra, I ended building *minihydra / leviathan* from scratch and have found it to be extremely useful and I personally prefer it, in only ~400 lines of code.
+Great respect to the team at Hydra who know I tried my damned hardest to integrate the features I wanted into Hydra.
+After overdoing the hacking (and the issue-posting), eventually I built this.
+Hope people find it useful.
+No competition intended.

 ---